mjgiannelli/mjgiannelli/README.md

 # Hi there, my name is Mark Giannelli! <br> Here's a little :tea: about me :smile:

 Accountant turned developer May 2, 2021!
 This is my absolute passion in life <br>
-and I can't wait to be given the opportunity to turn it into a career! :heart_on_fire:
+and I can't wait to earn the opportunity to turn it into a career! :heart_on_fire:

 ## Skills